 You need to uncover your eyes and learn to see it for yourself.

-That’s the difference between freelance writers who have incomes they are happy with and those that don’t.
+That’s the difference between freelance writers who have a flourishing business and incomes they are happy with and those that don’t.

 I can give you all sorts of resources and teach you all the tricks and give you scripts for how to pitch and respond to any sort of communications from editors and travel marketing clients, but if you are subconsciously ignoring tackling what is personally holding you back from moving your freelance travel writing career to the next professional level, they will not help you.